-Our liquidity and capital resources are derived primarily from proceeds of securities offerings, our Credit Facility, SBA debentures and cash flows from operations, including investment sales and repayments, and income earned.
+Our liquidity and capital resources are derived primarily from proceeds of securities offerings, debt capital and cash flows from operations, including investment sales and repayments, and income earned.
 Our primary use of funds from operations includes investments in portfolio companies and payments of fees and other operating expenses we incur.
-We have used, and expect to continue to use, our Credit Facility, SBA debentures, proceeds from the rotation of our portfolio and proceeds from public and private offerings of securities to finance our investment objectives.
+We have used, and expect to continue to use, our debt capital and proceeds from the rotation of our portfolio and proceeds from public and private offerings of securities to finance our investment objectives.

-In February 2012, we amended and restated our multi-currency Credit Facility, which increased the size of the Credit Facility to \$380 million, with certain lenders and SunTrust Bank, acting as administrative agent and JPMorgan Chase Bank, N.A., as syndication agent for the lenders.
-As of December 31, 2012 and September 30, 2012, we had \$211.5 million and \$145.0 million (including a temporary draw of \$35.5 million), respectively, in outstanding borrowings under the Credit Facility, with a weighted average interest rate at the time of 3.00% and 3.49%, respectively, exclusive of the fee on undrawn commitments of 0.50%.
+We have a \$430 million multi-currency Credit Facility with certain lenders and SunTrust Bank, acting as administrative agent, and JPMorgan Chase Bank, N.A., acting as syndication agent for the lenders.
+As of September 30, 2013 and 2012, there was \$145.5 million (including a temporary draw of \$28.0 million) and \$145.0 million (including a temporary draw of \$35.5 million), respectively, in outstanding borrowings under the Credit Facility, with a weighted average interest rate at the time of 3.33% and 3.49%, exclusive of the fee on undrawn commitments of 0.50%.
 The Credit Facility is a four-year revolving facility with a stated maturity date of February 2016, and a one-year term-out period following its third year.
 Borrowings under the Credit Facility bear interest at 275 basis points over LIBOR.
-As of September 30, 2011, we had outstanding borrowings of \$240.9 million under the Credit Facility, with a weighted average interest rate of 1.27% exclusive of the fee on undrawn commitment of 0.20%, and \$74.1 million of unused borrowing capacity.
-As of December 31, 2012 and September 30, 2012, we had \$168.5 million and \$235.0 million of unused borrowing capacity, respectively, subject to the regulatory restrictions that the 1940 Act imposes on us as a BDC.
+As of September 30, 2013 and 2012, we had \$284.5 million and \$235.0 million of unused borrowing capacity, respectively, subject to the regulatory restrictions that the 1940 Act imposes on us as a BDC.
 The Credit Facility is secured by substantially all of our assets excluding assets held by our SBIC Funds.

-The Credit Facility contains customary affirmative and restrictive covenants, including maintenance of a minimum shareholders' equity of the sum of (a) \$220.0 million plus (b) 25% of the net proceeds from the sale of equity interests in us and our subsidiaries after the closing date of the Credit Facility and maintenance of a ratio of total assets (less total liabilities other than indebtedness) to total indebtedness of not less than 2.0:1.0 (before any exemptive relief granted by the SEC with respect to the indebtedness of our SBIC Funds).
+The Credit Facility contains customary affirmative and restrictive covenants, including maintenance of a minimum stockholders' equity of the sum of (a) \$220.0 million plus (b) 25% of the net proceeds from the sale of equity interests in us and our subsidiaries after the closing date of the Credit Facility and maintenance of a ratio of total assets (less total liabilities other than indebtedness) to total indebtedness of not less than 2.0:1.0 (before any exemptive relief granted by the SEC with respect to the indebtedness of our SBIC subsidiaries).
 In addition to the asset coverage ratio described in the preceding sentence, borrowings under our Credit Facility (and the incurrence of certain other permitted debt) are subject to compliance with a borrowing base that applies different advance rates to different types of assets in the Company's portfolio.
 For a complete list of covenants contained in the Credit Facility, see our Form 8-K filed on February 22, 2012 and the Credit Facility agreement filed as an exhibit to our Form 10-Q filed on May 2, 2012.
-As of December 31, 2012, we were in compliance with the terms of our Credit Facility.
+As of September 30, 2013, we were in compliance with the terms of our Credit Facility.